hazratgs/online-storage-client/README.md

 ## Install

-    npm install kurtuba-client --save
+    npm install online-storage --save

 #### Browser
-kurtuba-client work on all browsers.
+online-storage work on all browsers.

 #### Using

-    import onlineStorage from 'kurtuba-client'
+    import onlineStorage from 'online-storage'

 ## API